Top 3 Wireless Headphones in 2019

 Creative Sound Blaster Jam

-Low price of this headphones did not allow us to be particularly pleased to put these headphones on the ears.
-The completely plastic construction of all the elements, from the rims to the head shells increased our fears, but when we finally paired it with the cell phone and released the test playlist at Spotify – happiness and joy!
+The low price of these headphones did not allow us to be particularly pleased to put these headphones on the ears.
+The completely plastic construction of all the elements, from the rims to the headshells increased our fears, but when we finally paired it with the cell phone and released the test playlist at Spotify – happiness, and joy!
 Sound Blaster JAM sounds above any expectation for this price class with finely balanced medium and high tones, enough detail in more complex songs and carefully controlled bass.
 If you like the lower part of the spectrum to hit you more energetically, press the Bass button on your right ear – the songs will sound lively and entertaining (though not necessarily more precise) at the same moment.

 Sound quality, microphone integrated in the handset, price, comfort.